 Technical Principles

-You will develop a breadth

-of knowledge in core areas:

-Timber, Metal, Polymers,

-Paper and Textiles.
-You will
+You will develop a breadth of knowledge in the core areas of: Timber, Metal, Polymers, Paper and Textiles.

-look at the impact of new and
+You will look at the impact of new and emerging technologies such as: CAD CAM, technical materials, including smart and modern materials, Mechanica and programmable components.
+You will then study a material in depth for your written examination.

-emerging technologies.
-CAD

-CAM, technical materials

-including smart and modern

-materials.
-Mechanica and

-programmable components.

-You will then study a material

-in depth for your written

-examination.

-Design & Making Principles You will complete a Design and Make task (NEA) in relation to your chosen specialism, applying a broad knowledge and understanding of DT principles.
+Design & Making Principles

+You will complete a Design and Make task (NEA) in relation to your chosen specialism, applying a broad knowledge and understanding of DT principles.
 This will include: selecting and working with materials and components, marking out and using tools and equipment, specialist techniques, surface treatments and finishes.
-Having studied the entire range of DT topics in Year 10, you will construct the product outcome from this NEA project.
-Find out more at: www.eduqas.co.uk/ qualifications/
+Having studied the entire range of DT topics in Year 10, you will construct the product outcome from this NEA project in Year 11.

+www.eduqas.co.uk/qualifications/design-and-technology-gcse

+Component 1:

-Component 1: Design and Technology, Two hours written examination (50%) Component 2: Design and Make task NEA, 35 hours (50%)
+Design and Technology, Two hours written examination (50%)

+Component 2:

+Design and Make task

+NEA, 35 hours (50%)